Forget telehealth. The future of medicine could be drive-through doctors

-Seattle-based architecture firm NBBJ has come up with a new concept that could reduce the risk of contamination for patients visiting hospitals: a drive-through medical clinic.
+Architecture firm NBBJ has come up with a new concept that could reduce the risk of contamination for patients visiting hospitals: a drive-through medical clinic.

 “COVID is keeping many people from going to the hospital,” says NBBJ partner Ryan Hullinger.
 “We’re looking for ways to make hospital clinics safer [and give patients] an environment [they think of] as safe, so they’re willing to come back and get the care that they need.”